4 to 5-year-olds

 Our program is designed to create an environment where children have an opportunity to experiment with materials and work together as a team to discover and learn in exciting and innovative ways.

-The daily curriculum integrates this opportunity in the classroom and in the STEAM Lab through special enrichment group projects throughout the year.
+The daily curriculum integrates this opportunity in the classroom and in the STEM Lab through special enrichment group projects throughout the year.

 - Using simple machines to solve problems